Every Sunday at 9:30 am, in the Fellowship Hall.

 Before the Divine Service, we examine in more detail one of the readings appointed for the day.
 At the end of spring, we examined our Old Testament lesson Malachi 3:1-7b and found how the text points ahead toward its fulfillment in John the Baptist, and what 'preparing the way' meant in this context.

-Every Tuesday night at 7:00 pm, in the Lounge.
+Every Wednesday night after Chapel, in the Lounge.

 Every Wednesday night at 6:15 pm.